jp43/DockBox/README.md

     * **cleanup**: specifies if big intermediate files should be removed (yes or no).

     * **site**: specifies the labels for the binding sites in case multiple binding sites are considered (site1, site2,...).
-See the example below.
+See the example configuration to dock on multiple binding site, minimize and rescore the poses with multiple softwares.

     Below is a list of all the programs that can be used by MOBPred specifying if they can be used for docking or/and rescoring.